Skip to content

 Who this matters for

-• Developers: Treat the Zig project veto as a signal that AI-assisted PRs need clear provenance and human-rewritten commits before submission to other strict-policy repos.
+• Developers: Treat the Zig veto as a signal that AI-assisted PRs need clear provenance and human-rewritten commits before submission to other strict-policy repos.

 by Harsh Desai